Homework

 Homework and Rewards

 Homework is an essential part of learning, but high quality homework deserves recognition.
-If a pupil has excelled, we're more than happy to display the work proudly around the academy.
+If you excel, we're more than happy to display the work proudly around the academy.

 We offer incentives for exceptional work and when pupils display excellent attitudes to homework.
 These include: